 Why do you think girls should participate in the cookie program?

 So they can begin to learn skills to help them in the future.
 By selling cookies, I have grown up to be a confident, smart, and successful young woman, which is what the cookie program is all about.
 The cookie program empowers young girls to be the best they can be, and even shows them how to set goals and achieve them.
 By selling cookies, I have definitely learned how to interact with people and feel comfortable while I am doing it.

 What advice do you have for other girls in reaching high GOC goals?

 Like any other way of selling cookies, you must be know your cause.
 When someone is purchasing something from you, they want to make sure that you know what you’re selling.
 Sometimes people are cautious about giving money to organizations that they don’t know much about.
 If you can be confident and passionate about GOC, you can definitely reach your goal.

 We’re so proud of Destiny’s accomplishments.
 You, too, can be a Gift of Caring superstar.
-Remember to offer customers the ninth “cookie” variety—Gift of Caring—and let’s hit that 100,000 goal together!
+Remember to offer customers the ninth “cookie” variety—Gift of Caring—and let’s hit our new 125,000 goal together!